 It is not uncommon to hear that an individual becomes a UX designer without a degree.
 Yes, such people exist, and they are bloody good at what they do.
 In the past, The common trend was – to go to college to attain a college degree, join an organization based on that degree, learn that one defined role designated to you, and stick to that till you can retire.
-Fast-forward to the present, things are very different – you need to prove your mental before you can be a part of an organization – they test your knowledge and skillset based on the profile even for an entry-level position.
+Fast-forward to the present, things are very different – you need to prove your mind before you can be a part of an organization – they test your knowledge and skillset based on the profile even for an entry-level position.

 Innovative organizations are bringing forth new career paths for individuals with multidisciplinary skillset.
 It is an exciting time to learn on the job.
 Educational systems are not able to cope with such demanding times and are lacking behind.
 It is the case for new technology such as User Experience, Data Science, Digital Marketing, Robotics, or even Cyber Security.

 Well, I have spoken to a UX designer without a degree – she is pretty amazing at her job and is doing great.
 I am a UX writer now, but I was not taught to be one, yet here we are!
 I am not going to dispute the fact that a degree in UX design paves a smoother path, provided that you also possess the relevant skills along with the certificate to get a job.

 Every organization from a startup to a conglomerate has an online presence to promote its products and services.
 But how does one become a UX designer without a degree?
 Is it necessary to have a formal education?
 Let us discuss this, shall we?